Montgomery GI Bill (Chapter 30)

 Each month all Chapter 30, 1606 and 1607 enrolled veteran students must complete a self certification to verify their enrollment before payment will be made to you from the VA.
 Veteran students will be able to verify enrollment for the month on the last day of the month or after.
 This may be done by either calling the touch tone telephone system at 877.823.2378 or connecting to the WAVE System.

-Charles (Pete) Coleman, Assistant Director of Student Affairs, Perkins Student Center, Room 6
+Judy Rile, Student Aid Coordinator, Perkins Student Center, Room 6

 Paula Adams, Administrative Coordinator, Student Affairs, Perkins Student Center, Room 14